AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 We are not concerned with mapping the algorithm to lower-level abstract machines or hardware.
 Thus we are free to make use of the most convenient evaluation mechanism at hand: that of the metalanguage.
 This way, we can gloss over implementation details of efficient higher-order evaluation.
 This is the core idea of normalization by evaluation (NbE) from an operational point of view.
 Also, totality of evaluation in the metatheory is always implicitly assumed from the inside.
 This lets us implement normalization in a structurally recursive way, making its totality trivial.
 NbE also naturally supports $\eta$-normalization.^[In contrast to approaches based on small-step reduction, where $\eta$ requires complicated setup.]

-If we are to trust a particular normalization algorithm, we need to prove the following properties (CIT: bigstep or alti):
+If we are to trust a particular normalization algorithm, we need to prove the following properties (we borrow terminology from [@altenkirch2009big]):

 * *Completeness*: terms are convertible to their normal forms.
 * *Soundness*: normalization takes convertible terms to the same normal form.